NonaNoni1315/data-analyst-shikha/README.md

 Analysis for Sustainability Initiatives by Vancouver’s Greenest City Projects

 #### *3. Objective*
-To evaluate progress and underperformance in sustainability goals and provide recommendations for target achievement.
+To analyze the Vancouver’s Greenest City project dataset to evaluate the progress, underperforming category like clean air, local food and underperforming sectors like public or city of sustainability initiatives and provide the recommendations for target achievement.

 #### *4. Dataset Attributes*
 - *MAPID:* Unique ID for each project.